- Home

 Learning a new craft is also just the beginning.
 Once you get to grips with the basics, who knows what kind of exciting projects you could immerse yourself in?

-If you’re looking for some inspiration for where to start, then there’s plenty of ideas in our articles; 10 interesting craft ideas to try at home and 9 creative skills you can learn from home.
+If you’re looking for some inspiration, there’s plenty of ideas in our articles: 10 interesting craft ideas to try at home and 9 creative skills you can learn from home.
+Or, why not sign up to one of the arts and crafts events over on Rest Less Events?

 A good story can make for one of the best forms of escapism, and it’s amazing how many hours can fly by when you’re invested in a compelling book or TV series.

-If you enjoy reading and you’re in need of a few new book ideas, then we have plenty of articles that might pique your interest; including 16 crime and mystery books that you won’t be able to put down, 18 of the greatest adventure books, and 15 inspiring self-development books.
+If you enjoy reading and are in need of a few new book ideas, we have plenty of articles on the books, literature and writing section of our website that might pique your interest; including 16 crime and mystery books that you won’t be able to put down, 18 of the greatest adventure books, and 15 inspiring self-development books.

-For those who’d rather get engrossed in a good series, then some of the most talked-about ones at the moment that you might want to try include: Squid Game (Netflix Exclusive), The Responder (BBC), The Tourist (BBC), and Maid (Netflix Exclusive).
+For those who’d rather become engrossed in a good series, some of the most talked-about ones at the moment that you might like to try include Black Doves (Netflix), Bad Sisters (Apple TV+), and Man on the Inside (Netflix).

-Or, if you fancy having a movie marathon, then you might find some ideas for films to watch in our articles; 18 movies everyone should see and 17 unmissable history films.
+Or, if you fancy having a movie marathon, our articles, 19 movies everyone should see and 17 unmissable history films, will hopefully give you some ideas.

 12. Work out at home

-Alternatively, to read more about how to incorporate exercise into your routine chores or about other ways to get creative with your workouts, then why not read our article; 5 steps to staying fit from home?
+Alternatively, to find out how to get creative with your workouts and incorporate exercise into your daily chores, why not read our article: 5 steps to staying fit from home?

 A rainy day makes for the perfect opportunity to sit down and start planning your next adventure; especially if you’ve been itching to get away.